PADAS/er-server/deployment/utils/README.txt

       size_download:  21051

 Note the network latency, the delta between app contact, and it starting to return data, and delivering the payload.
 Because the net is variant, make sure you run it a number of times to get an understanding of average responses.
-We seem to have a delta in payload, I don't think that is significant, but we should understand what the underlying reason for that.
+We seem to have a delta in payload, I don't think that is significant, but we should understand the underlying reason for that.